Dera Ismail Khan District: Etymology

+Ancient history

 The Dera Ismail Khan District is littered with ruins from ancient civilizations.
 Dera Ismail Khan is home to the collection of Hindu ruins from two separate sites 20 miles apart, jointly known as Kafir Kot.

-The region came under the influence of the Nanda Empire of ancient India from 300 BCE.
-With the rise of Chandragupta Maurya, the region came under the complete control of the Mauryan Empire.
-Afterward, the region was briefly and nominally controlled by the Shunga Empire.
+The region came under the influence of the Nanda empire of the ancient India from 300 BCE.
+With the rise of Chandragupta Maurya, the region came under the complete control of the Mauryan empire.
+Afterward, the region was briefly and nominally controlled by the Shunga empire.
 However, with the decline of the Shungas, the region passed to local Hindu and Buddhist rulers and was interrupted by foreign rulers.
-Many of these foreign rulers, like the Indo-Parthians, Sakas, and Kushans converted to Hinduism and Buddhism, and promoted these Indian religions throughout Central and South Asia.
-The region reached its height under the Buddhist ruler Kanishka the Great.
-After the fall of the Kushans, the region came under the control of the Gupta Empire of ancient India.
-During this period, Hindu and Buddhist art and architecture flourished in the area.
+Many of these foreign rulers, like the Indo-Parthians, Sakas, and Kushans converted to Hinduism and Buddhism and promoted these Indian religions throughout central and south Asia.

 With the decline of the imperial Guptas, the Hindu Shahis came to rule the area.
 The Hindu Shahis built two massive forts in the northern edges of Dera Ismail Khan.
-The forts were later renamed as "Kafirkots" (forts of the infidel).
+The forts were later renamed as "Kafir kots" (forts of the Kuffar (Disbelievers)).
 These Hindu Shahi forts were known for high towers and steep defensive walls.
-The Hindus also built many Hindu temples around the area, however, many of them are now in rubble.
+The Hindus also built many Hindu temples around the area.
+However, many of them are now in rubble.
 The Hindu Shahis remained in control of the area until their defeat by the Turkic Muslim army of Ghaznavids.

-The district is part of what was historically territory inhabited by the Baluch people during medieval India, who were invited to settle the region by Shah Husseyn, of the Langah Sultanate of Multan.
-These Baluch settlers were displaced by or assimilated into, later waves of Pashtun settlement.
+The district is part of what was historically territory inhabited by the Baloch people during the medieval India, who were invited to settle in the region by Shah Husseyn of the Langah Sultanate of Multan.
+These Baloch settlers were displaced by or assimilated into later waves of the Pashtun settlement.